-- 14. According to the World Health Organization ("WHO"), babies born prematurely, or "preterm," are defined as being born alive before 37 weeks of pregnancy are completed, like Daniel.
-The WHO estimates that approximately 15 million babies are born preterm every year and that number is rising. - 15.
-Nutrition for preterm babies, like Daniel, is significantly important.
-Since the United States ranks in the top ten countries in the world with the greatest number of preterm births, the market of infant formula and fortifiers is particularly vibrant. - 16.
-Originally, cow's milk-based products were believed to be good for the growth of premature, low birth weight babies; however, science and research have advanced for decades confirming the significant dangers of the Defendants' cow's milk-based products in causing Necrotizing Enterocolitis ("NEC") and/or substantially contributing to death in preterm and severely preterm, low-weight infants, along with many other health complications and long-term risks to babies, yet, the Defendants did nothing to change their product, packaging, guidelines, instructions, and/or warnings.
-Additionally, advances in science have created alternative formulas and fortifiers that are derived from human milk and non-bovine based products; however, the milk.
-Babies born at more than 30 weeks gestation confirmed that NEC was rare in those whose diet included breast milk, but it was 20 times more common in those fed formula only.
-A. Lucas,
+According to the World Health Organization ("WHO"), babies born prematurely, or "preterm," are defined as being born alive before 37 weeks of the greatest number of preterm births, the market of infant formula and fortifiers is particularly vibrant.

+14. Nutrition for preterm babies, like Baby Richardson, is significantly important.
+Since the United States ranks in the top ten countries in the world with growth of premature, low birth weight babies; however, science and research have advanced for decades confirming the significant dangers of the Defendants' cow's milk-based products in causing Necrotizing Enterocolitis ("NEC") and/or substantially contributing to death in preterm and severely preterm, low-weight infants, along with many other health complications and long-term risks to babies, yet, the Defendants did nothing to change their product, packaging, guidelines, instructions, and/or warnings.
+Additionally, advances in science have created alternative formulas and fortifiers that are derived from human milk and non-bovine based products; however, the Defendants continue to promote and sell their defunct cow's milk-based products.